 A resilient Japan?

-Japan is particularly subject to natural calamities; typhoons, torrential rain, landslides, and more.
+Japan is particularly subject to natural calamities such as typhoons, torrential rain, landslides, and more.
 The country even has a ministry of disaster management.
 However, it is yet to be seen whether its citizens’s historic tenacity and capacity to get back on their feet even after the worst catastrophes will translate into resilience in the face of the climate crisis.

-The Japanese state has undertaken large-scale public works to control the flow of virtually all its rivers, and therefore reduce the impact of flooding, especially starting from the middle of the last century when a violent typhoon killed over a thousand people in 1958.
-“Japan has used past rainfall records to design infrastructure, such as how high barriers should be: this won’t be enough to adapt to future climate change,” Goto points out.
+The Japanese state has undertaken large-scale public works to control the flow of virtually all its rivers, and therefore reduce the impact of flooding, especially starting from 1958 when a violent typhoon killed over a thousand people.
+However, “Japan has used past rainfall records to design infrastructure, such as how high barriers should be: this won’t be enough to adapt to future climate change,” Goto points out.

 While the government is engaged in research into how new infrastructure can be built based on future predictions rather than past statistics, engineering isn’t a silver bullet.
-For instance, levees built over the course of decades failed to contain the flooding of rivers during Typhoon Hagibis’ record rainfall (90 centimetres fell in just 24 hours in the area of Hakone, southwest of Tokyo).
+For instance, levees built over the course of decades failed to contain the flooding of rivers during Typhoon Hagibis’ record rainfall, with 90 centimetres falling in just 24 hours in the area of Hakone, southwest of Tokyo.
 The only real solution is tackling the underlying causes behind the intensification of extreme weather events.
 “Japan’s climate change mitigation efforts aren’t enough, there’s a lot more it can do,” Goto believes.
-For example, the country hasn’t strengthened its Nationally Determined Contributions to reduce greenhouse gas emissions, even though all countries are called to do so in order to respect the Paris Agreement‘s provisions.
+For example, the country hasn’t strengthened its Nationally Determined Contributions to reduce greenhouse gas emissions, even though all countries are called to do so to respect the Paris Agreement‘s provisions.

 Awareness isn’t enough